-NZ's largest tech retailer pulls expo, citing coronavirus dispruption
+NZ's largest tech retailer pulls expo, citing coronavirus disruption

 While some tech buyers in NZ have been already been hit by multi-week delays for specific items, Bigwood said there was no issue with the majority of products because channels in New Zealand were well-stocked with product (Bigwood is well-placed to know; before taking the reins at PB Tech this month, he was the long-time MD of the largest tech distributor, Ingram Micro NZ).

-"Some plants are still closed, but some are re-opening," Bigwood said.
+"Some plants are still closed, but some are reopening," Bigwood said.

 Overall, there have been mixed signals from the big tech and consumer electronics retailers across Australia and New Zealand.